crh0716/gaia/apps/settings/README.md

 ### The Problem

 Currently basic settings services (mozSettings/UI bindings, panel navigation...) used across the app and root panel specific logic are defined together in a few modules (Settings, Connectivity).
 There are also cases that multiple panels are supported by a single script.
-These prevent settings app from being launched with only the necessary scripts and also imapct the perfrmance of loading panels.
+These prevent settings app from being launched with only the required scripts and also imapct the perfrmance of loading panels.

 ### The Goal

-The goal is to ensure that each panel loads only the necessary scripts.
+The goal is to ensure that each panel loads only the required scripts.
 This could be done by breaking existing modules into smaller and reusable ones.
 Meanwhile, large scripts should also be splited into modules.
 By doing this we could achieve:

 1. Module separation
 2. Panel separation